ironic1234/ronfire/README.md

-# ronaks_webserver
+# ronfire

-`ronaks_webserver` is a minimal asynchronous static file server built using Rust and Tokio, communicating over a Unix domain socket.
+`ronfire` is a minimal asynchronous static file server built using Rust and Tokio, communicating over a Unix domain socket.
 It serves files from a local `static/` directory using a simplified HTTP protocol.

 ## Features